 Dermestid beetles, also known as “skin beetles” are the most common carnivorous beetles and are known to clean ligaments from carcasses, including human remains.
 Dermestid beetles are widely studied because they can assist heavily in determining timelines of death and decomposition.

-Based on this information, the carnivorous beetles that would be capable of decomposing hardened tissue would arrive approximately 5 days after death.
-Then, it takes approximately 4 days for larvae to hatch from eggs.
+Based on this information, the carnivorous beetles that is capable of decomposing hardened tissue would arrive approximately 5 to 11 days after death.
+Then, after arrival, it takes approximately 4 days for larvae to hatch from eggs.
 Altogether that brings us to between 9 and 15 days, which is certainly longer than the Blowflys that we discussed earlier.

 I found a potentially interesting study (see link) of arthropod succession in Hawaii, perhaps a similar climate to Panama.
 But I wasn’t able to find a public copy of the PDF.
-That study might be helpful.
+That study might be helpful if someone has the PDF version.

 Local Animals That Could Break A Pelvis